-This is an easy pumpkin cupcakes with cream cheese frosting recipe.
-Perfect around the Halloween and a “must have” dessert during “everything pumpkin” season!
+Learn how to make these easy pumpkin cupcakes with cream cheese frosting.
+They are perfect around Halloween and a "must-have" dessert during "everything pumpkin" season!

-I was very nervous about how I was going to accomplish the task, but during the process, I actually discovered that if you make them from scratch and you make them right, cupcakes are actually a lot of fun (duh…) 🙂
+During the process, I discovered that if you make them from scratch and make them right, cupcakes are actually a lot of fun.

-I got organic, as I like using as many organic ingredients I can get my hands on.
-If you do not live in US and pumpkin puree is not available, you can always make your own.
+I got organic pumpkin, as I like using as many organic ingredients as I can get my hands on.
+If you do not live in the US and pumpkin puree is unavailable, you can always make your own.

 The cream cheese frosting is also very easy to make and not very sweet.
 Because these cupcakes have a lot of spices in them, therefore tons of flavor, the cream cheese frosting is on the simple side.

 It is available everywhere, and you can bake lots of desserts with it, so it is nice to have it in the pantry.

 Allspice, nutmeg, ginger, and cinnamon are usually the most popular spices used for all kinds of desserts in the fall and winter.

 Salt enhances the flavors of any baked goods, and it is very important in baking.